spectral-compute/scale-docs/docs/manual/compute-capabilities.md

 The library searches for a compute capability map in the following order:

-- The file pointed the `REDSCALE_CCMAP` environment variable.
-It is an error if this environment variable is set but the file to which it points does not exist.
+- The file pointed the `SCALE_CCMAP` environment variable.
-- `../share/redscale/ccmap.conf` relative to the directory
+- `../share/scale/ccmap.conf` relative to the directory containing `libredscale.so`.
-  containing `libredscale.so`.
-This search location is intended for users who build different installation trees for different GPUs.
-Packagers should not place a configuration here.
-- `${HOME}/.redscale/ccmap.conf`
+- `${HOME}/.scale/ccmap.conf`
-- `/etc/redscale/ccmap.conf`
+- `/etc/scale/ccmap.conf`

 ## Search locations for the compiler

 The compiler searches for a compute capability map in the following order:

 - The file pointed to by the `--cuda-ccmap` flag.
-It is an error if this flag is given but the file to which it points does not exist.
-- The file pointed the `REDSCALE_CCMAP` environment variable.
-It is an error if this environment variable is set but the file to which it points does not exist.
+- The file pointed the `SCALE_CCMAP` environment variable.
-- `../share/redscale/ccmap.conf` relative to the directory containing the compiler binary (e.g: `nvcc`) if that directory is in a CUDA installation directory.
-This search location is intended for users who build different installation trees for different GPUs.
-Packagers should not place a configuration here.
+- `../share/scale/ccmap.conf` relative to the directory containing the compiler executable.